The Siege of Fort Boonesborough

 Compass Magazine

-"Their patriot service was their own — not borrowed from the notable men in their vicinity."
+The patriot service of Rebecca and Jemima is documented in its own right, not borrowed from the notable men in their vicinity.

 Eviza Lydia Howell

-Eviza Lydia Howell — granddaughter of Jemima Boone Callaway, and key source in the Draper Correspondence
+Eviza Lydia Coshow (née Howell), a granddaughter of Jemima Boone Callaway and primary source for the Draper Correspondence

 Rebecca Bryan Boone